Shedgecock/Formula-SAE-Ergonomic-Jig/README.md

 - **Seat Exo-Skeleton**: Free body diagrams, shear, and moment analyses combined with SolidWorks/Ansys FEA.
 - **Pedal Box Mount**: Verified under a 450 lb braking load.
 Achieved a factor of safety > 14 with minimal deflection.
 - **Frame Structure**: Replaced hinges with internal butt fasteners and dowel pins for improved load distribution.
+- Refer to the [Engineering Analysis](https://github.com/Shedgecock/Formula-SAE-Ergonomic-Jig/blob/a6188684190f81b6f10be2cc678db0f85ad69125/Engineering%20Analysis.pdf) file for technical context and analysis.

 ### Prototyping and Testing